ElectroTechnique/electrotechnique.github.io/README.md

 See a [Youtube demo](https://youtu.be/ymccocF6hTs)

 # Latest News
+**22nd August 2020** - A new feature that appears on among other synths, the Korg 'logue series is an oscilloscope display.
+This is an 'experimental feature', meaning that it works but not quite as you might hope for.
+More work is needed, but it can be turned on and off in the Settings menu.

 **21st August 2020** - 'Pick-up' (see previous post) is now working well enough to include on the current T3.6 version of TSynth - see firmware page for new V1.19.
 Also added 'Bass Enhance' that uses the SGTL5000 audio codec chip to enhance bass frequencies.
 Both of these are options in the Settings menu.

 **20th August 2020** - T4.1 version - When you alter parameter settings from either the front panel or via MIDI, the value will jump from what it is set in the patch, to what the current value of the control is.
 This will sound abrupt and is how all early polysynths worked (Prophet 5, Jupiter 8...)
 'Pick-up' is a new experimental setting, that only changes the value when the front panel control or the MIDI control is near the current value.
 It picks-up the value and then alters it to prevent jumps in the sound.
 This is working well via MIDI but needs some improvement when using the front panel controls - it works when you change the value slowly and steadily.
 Not all controls will use pick-up.
 Filter cutoff, resonance and LFO rate and amount are the obvious things you might change during performance.
 Other controls like waveform type and the envelopes don't really need it.